 The Group receives payments with respect to a licensing agreement, where it grants technology access to Checkmate, a third party.
-The contract was modified on January 5, 2018 as described in the key developments section.
 There is no additional impact which is not reflected in these financial statements.
 Payment terms are usually 30 days, the milestone payments are contractually agreed and are based on pre-defined performance goals.